NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 ### Submitted Data File Deletion

-The [`submittable_data_file`](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-entity-list&anchor=submittable_data_file) that were uploaded erroneously are deleted separately from their associated entity using the GDC Data Transfer Tool.
+The [`submittable_data_files`](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-entity-list&anchor=submittable_data_file) that were uploaded erroneously are deleted separately from their associated entity using the GDC Data Transfer Tool.
 See the section on [Deleting Data Files](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/#deleting-previously-uploaded-data) in the Data Transfer Tool users guide for specific instructions.

 ## Updating Uploaded Entities

 Before harmonization occurs, entities can be modified to update, add, or delete information.
-Below, these methods are outlined.
+These methods are outlined below.

 ### Updating or Adding Fields

-Updated or additional fields can applied to entities by reuploading them through the submission portal or API.
+Updated or additional fields can be applied to entities by re-uploading them through the GDC Data Submission portal or API.
 See below for an example of a case upload with a `primary_site` field being added and a `disease_type` field being updated.

 ```Before
 {